-The Development Management section encourage prospective applicants to apply for pre-application advice prior to the submission of formal planning applications (whether they be a first application, or an application which follows from a refusal).
+The Development Management section encourage prospective applicants to apply for pre-application advice prior to the submission of formal planning applications (whether they be a first application, or an application which follows from an approval, refusal or appeal decision).
 This service allows the early identification of key issues and contributes towards both quality outcomes and the avoidance of delays in the formal planning application process.
 It is a fundamental part of the Development Management Section’s role specifically in terms of customer service and the use of pre-application services is actively encouraged by the National Planning Policy Framework.
 It enables us to confirm the planning policy requirements for a planning application, the amount of information or documentation needed for an application, and to advise on whether a scheme is likely to be viewed favourably be officers and, if not, the changes that would need to be made.
 This results in greater certainty for applicants, and a reduced risk of an application being refused or needing to be withdrawn.

 - Site Visit: Officer will endeavour to visit the site within 10 working days of receipt of the valid enquiry

 - Written response only: Will be issued within 25 working days of receipt of the valid enquiry.